In Your Community » Pierce » Construction Projects »

 Crystal-Greenwater area electric system improvement projects

-- PSE's future distribution relocation and underground project is currently in the design and engineering phase.
+- PSE's future distribution relocation and underground project is currently in the design and engineering phase and construction could begin as early as 2017.

 To increase reliability for customers in the Greenwater and Crystal Mountain area, Puget Sound Energy has engineered a series of multi-year construction projects aimed at providing better equipment access for maintenance and repair crews, relocating infrastructure away from washout areas, improving system performance during harsh winter weather and gaining more protection from tree-related outages.
 In addition, PSE has plans to increase system capacity to meet the energy demands of current and future customers.